 World Cup 2022 Quiz: Can you name these 12 competing nations from their flag?

+World Cup Quiz 2022: How many of these 12 competing nations can you name from their flag?

-The Qatar World Cup 2022 begins this Sunday, as 32 nations from across the globe get set to compete for football’s top prize – but how many countries can you name from their flag alone?
+Qatar 2022 began at the weekend as Ecuador defeated the host nation 2-0.
+In total 32 nations from across the globe will compete for football’s top prize – but how many countries can you name from their flag alone?

-The 2022 World Cup hasn’t arrived without controversy, however, with just days to go until the tournament a sense of excitement is finally building.
+The 2022 World Cup hasn’t arrived without controversy, however, with the tournament now underway, the excitement is building.

 A total of 32 countries from eight groups with compete for the ultimate prize in world football in Qatar this winter as FIFA’s much maligned festival of football begins.